Obituary: Bernard (Mac) McGee

 Mac always had a smile and a pleasant attitude.
 He loved people, was very social and never met a stranger.
 Mac loved the outdoors, camping and fishing, but hunting was his passion.

 Mac is preceded in death by his wife Lillian (Mozelle) McGee.
-He is survived by his son Bryant McGee, four grandchildren and five great- grandchildren.
-Please join us for a Celebration of Life for Mac on Aug.
-11 at the Sultana Theatre in Williams at noon.
+He is survived by his son Bryant McGee, four grandchildren and five great-grandchildren.

+Please join us for a Celebration of Life for Mac on August 11, 2018, at the Sultana Theatre in Williams, Arizona at noon.

 Comments